badguy99/octoblock/README.md

 NB: If you get the tariff code wrong (e.g. forget to remove the E-1R- prefix or -H suffix) you will get an error `ERROR octoblock: Error 404 getting incoming tariff data: {"detail":"Not found."}` reported in the appdaemon log and the rest of the octoblock configuration (custom blocks etc) will be ignored!

 `use_timezone` can be set to True or False, and defaults to False, it allows you to specify if the date/time should be displayed in UTC (False), or using Europe/London (True) as the timezone.
 For example, `2020-03-29T02:00:00Z` or `2020-03-29T03:00:00 BST` respectively.

+`price_round` can be set to the number of decimal places to round the average price for the specified period to, and defaults to 4 if not specified.
+For example, set to 2 to round to 2 decimal places, e.g. 14.56 p/kWh.

+`time_format` can be set to a [strftime format code](https://www.geeksforgeeks.org/python-strftime-function/) that the date/time that the block starts at.
+If not specified it defaults to `%Y-%m-%dT%H:%M:%S%Z`, e.g. `2020-03-19T20:00:00Z`.
+An easier to read and shorter time format for example could be `%a %-I:%M %p` which would display the block start time as `Tue 1:30 AM`.
+Note that if you change the time_format from the default then you may need to adjust any automation scripts so that they can still match the returned block time.
+If you are only displaying the block time in a Lovelace UI dashboard display as shown below then this won't be an issue.

 ### Blocks